matboivin/libasm/doc/cheatsheet.md

 - A syscall return `errno` and sets the carry flag on error, instead of returning `-errno` in `rax`
 - `rdx` register is clobbered by `syscall`
+- MacOS being a BSD variant it is the carry flag that tells you if the syscall was wrong or not (errno is just an external linkage variable)

+> Some BIOS calls may not be implemented on every machine, and are not guaranteed to work.
+Often an unimplemented interrupt will return either 0x86 or 0x80 in register AH.
+Just about every interrupt will set the carry flag (CF) on an error condition.
+This makes it easy to jump to an error handler with the jc conditional jump.  [(Source)](https://riptutorial.com/x86/example/23463/bios-calls)

 ## Push and pop